 We got our school bags and went to my parent’s bedroom.
 Dad was sound asleep and the radio was playing some music.
 It was common practice for us to pray with mom before heading out to school.
 She always prayed long but then everyone knew she was the prayer warrior in the family.

 It was days like this that I wished we had a ride to school.
-There were no school buses for students like on TV movies.
+There were no school buses for students like in movies.
 We lived thirty to forty minutes away from school depending on whether we walked or ran to school.

 This morning required that we run to school.
 Our neighbor Kat had already gone ahead of us, but her mom said that if we ran, we could catch her.